vmrodt/Mudlet-Text-Colors-Hack/README.md

 # Mudlet-Text-Colors-Hack
 A dirty little hacky script to change the color theme of text in Mudlet.
-The color themes were adapted from those from http://mayccoll.github.io/Gogh/
+It includes some color themes that were adapted from those from http://mayccoll.github.io/Gogh/
 # Instructions
 - Clone or Download this repo.
 - Unzip in case you downloaded the repo as zip.